Mercerdale Playground Renovation Project

 The current playground serves both preschool and older kids.
 This one looks like it is preschool only.
 Making an accessible playground does not mean designing only for young kids.
 In fact, older DD/ID kids and young adults use and enjoy playgrounds.
 Check out the accessibly-designed playground near Bell Sq Mall, which is always packed, for better ideas.

-MIHSarea about 3 years ago
+MIHSarea over 3 years ago

 If the playground is supposed to be accessible to all, it must to have a surface that can be navigated by wheelchairs and those with limited mobility with ease.
 Otherwise, accessible to all is just a title used to make us feel good about inclusiveness that doesn’t actually exist.

-JCBiagi about 3 years ago
+JCBiagi over 3 years ago

 I think the solution is to have both a natural section, as well as an artificial ADA non-natural section, that way, ALL groups are accommodated for.
 And if there is a drainage issue with woodchip, then there is going to be an even bigger issue with the impervious rubber surface.
 And I don't know if you realize that the base is made from recycled tires which are not environmentally friendly at all.
 It is toxic.
 And woodchip is free.
 Why is the Parks' Department looking to spend more money when there are budget issues?

-fletchsa1 about 3 years ago
+fletchsa1 over 3 years ago

 First I wish more notice had been provided for the first virtual meeting.
 12 citizens attending the Zoom meeting is not reflective of the interest in such an important playground in such a sensitive park.
 I hope the city works harder to get notice out for the second virtual meeting.